(Revised July 2009) (PDF)

 - Comply with all youth employment standards, such as restrictions on working hours, operating certain equipment, or performing work in certain occupations for minors under age 16 and, if under age 18, restrictions against performing certain hazardous occupations (which include driving a school bus, among others).

 Preschool Teachers: Bona fide teachers in preschool and kindergarten settings may qualify for exemption from the minimum wage and overtime pay requirements as “professionals” under the same conditions as a teacher in an elementary or secondary school.
 Teachers are exempt if their primary duty is teaching, tutoring, instructing or lecturing in this activity as a teacher in educational establishment.
-It should be noted that, although a preschools may engage in some educational activities, preschool employees whose primary duty is to care for the physical needs for the facility’s children would ordinarily not meet the requirements for exception as teachers under the applicable regulations.
+It should be noted that, although a preschool may engage in some educational activities, preschool employees whose primary duty is to care for the physical needs of the facility’s children would ordinarily not meet the requirements for exemption as teachers under the applicable regulations.

 Rest and Meal Periods: Employers that authorize short breaks or rest periods must count them as hours worked.
 Rest periods of short duration, usually 20 minutes or less, are common in industry (and promote employee efficiency) and are customarily paid for as working time.
 Bona fide meal periods (typically 30 minutes or more) generally need not be compensated as work time as long as the employee is completely relieved from duty for the entire meal period for the purpose of eating a regular meal.
 The employee is not relieved from duty if required to perform any duties, whether active or inactive, while eating.
 Thus, an employee is not considered "relieved" if required to continue to watch over children while they and the employee eat their meal.